xtaran/dist-detect/PITCHME.md

 Capabilities
 ------------

-Check that version to determine …
+Check version to determine …

-* which OS/distribution is running.
-(Might report multiple possibilities.)
+* which OS/distribution is running. (possibly ambiguous)

     * if the OS/distribution is EoL

-* which package version is running.
-(Might not be possible.)
+* which package version is running. (maybe impossible)

     * if the running package is the most recent security update.